plasmoduck/raspberrypi-motd/README.md

 I found that the previous method of placing the script in `/etc/profile.d/` leads to the desktop login manager getting stuck in an endless loop asking for password in Raspbian.

 However, the script `motd.sh` should not be exicuted by placing in `/etc/profile`.
-The correct method is to source the `motd.sh` script in the file `~/.profile` and it will be executed after the login.
+The correct method is to source the `motd.sh` script in the file `~/.profile` by placing a link to it at the end of the file like `/path/to/motd.sh` and it will be executed after login.

 Be sure to remove the default MOTD.
-It is located in `/etc/motd`.

   ```bash
   $ sudo rm /etc/motd
   ```

-- Remove the "last login" information.
-Disable the `PrintLastLog` option from the `sshd` service.
+- You can remove the "last login" information.
+However it is considered a security risk.
+If you wish to do so, you should disable the `PrintLastLog` option from the `sshd` service.
 Edit the `/etc/ssh/sshd_config` file and uncomment the line `#PrintLastLog yes`:

   ```bash
   $ sudo nano /etc/ssh/sshd_config